-Accelerated instruction requires that any students in grades 3-12 who did not score at least Approaches on their STARR assessment or End of Course (EOC) exam receive intervention support in groups of up to 3.
+Texas House Bill 1416 (an update to HB 4545) requires that any students in grades 3-8 who did not score at least Approaches on their STARR assessment or End of Course (EOC) exam receive intervention support, referred to as accelerated instruction.
 However, with parent approval some schools may receive a waiver and that number can be higher.

 Set Up an Accelerated Instruction Session

 First, a teacher could create a special course offering for “accelerated instruction”.
-To do this they would log in to their Enriching Students account and go to the Course page tab.
-In the Staffer’s Course box the teacher could create a custom or adjusted course offering for accelerated instruction by editing the information in this box.
-We recommend that users add ‘AI’ to their course name, and add a description that would reflect that this is specifically for accelerated instruction, so that other users will know the purpose of this course.
+To do this they would log in to their Enriching Students® account and go to the Adjusted Offerings page.
+On this page, select the Create Adjusted Offering button to add a new offering during flex.
+A user would set up the dates and times this would occur, along with a name for the offering.
+We recommend that users add ‘AI’ to their offering name, and add a description that would reflect that this is specifically for accelerated instruction, so that other users will know the purpose of this course.

 Some schools may only allow teachers and tutors to meet with groups of 3 students or less.
 With ‘AI’ in the name and/or description, other teachers will know the purpose of this teacher’s course, and will know not to schedule students to the teacher.
 The teacher creating the course will be the one scheduling students to see them, and this way they can ensure that no more than 3 students can see them, or the number that their school has decided on.